KenjiTakahashi-Rial/Randomness/README.md

 * Exercising?
 Generate a random number of sit-ups to do!
 * Bored and have hours to kill?
 Try to guess the next random number!

-All these exclusive features could be yours for the low, low price of [however many days it takes me to finish this]!
+All these exclusive features could be yours for the low, low price of $0.00!

 In all seriousness, this is just an app to help me learn Android development.
 Enjoy!